32

 Madrid

 Give me the lowdown: Sitting at the place where two streets converge – steps from Kilómetro Cero, the point from which all distances in Spain are measured – Four Seasons Madrid opened in 2020 following a seven-year project to restore seven landmark buildings.
-The sprawling site is a beacon of modern hospitality that’s as much a hangout for locals as it is visitors.
+The sprawling site is a beacon of warm hospitality that’s as much a hangout for locals as it is visitors.

-Tell me more: The 200 elegantly chic bedrooms are generously sized and kitted out with all mod-cons – a fridge stocked with jamón Ibérico and local vermouth is a nice touch.
+Tell me more: The 200 chic bedrooms are generously sized and kitted out with all mod-cons – a fridge stocked with jamón Ibérico and local vermouth is a nice touch.
 The four-storey spa – Madrid’s largest – comes with a glass-roofed pool and outdoor relaxation area.
 Eclectic pan-Asian restaurant Isa hosts live music and a cocktail bar that’s already vying among Madrid’s best.
 Bonus points go to the staff, who showcase an attentive, pre-emptive and unstuffy approach to service.

 Key Information